La

 Finally, the psychological and physical pressure on drivers varies considerably between the two types of races.
 The Sprint Race requires extreme concentration and physical endurance for a short but intense period, while the main race requires more sustainable management of physical and mental effort.
 This difference also affects the preparation of drivers, who must be prepared to change their approach quickly between races.

 From the standpoint of rankings, the Sprint Race introduces a new element of variability.
-Although the points awarded are small, they can still make a difference in a tight championship.
 Drivers who can achieve good results in both races of the weekend can accumulate a valuable advantage.
 Conversely, a driver who struggles in the Sprint Race may find himself under pressure to recover in the main race.

 The effect of the Sprint Race also extends to team strategies.
 Teams must now plan not only for the main race, but also for the Sprint Race, balancing resource use and risk management.
 The preparation of the bike must take into account the different requirements of each race, and this can affect the technical and strategic decisions made during the weekend.